pmarcowski/moral-gambles-conformity/README.md

-# Analysis of Persistent Social Conformity on Risk Preferences in Moral and Economic Choices
+# Analysis of persistent social conformity on risk preferences in moral and economic choices

 This repository contains the data processing and analysis scripts for the peer-reviewed paper ["People conform to social norms when gambling